Skip to main content

 Overview

-JMAP (JSON Meta Application Protocol) is a modern, efficient, and stateful protocol for synchronizing mail, calendars, and contacts between a client and a server.
-It operates over HTTP and uses JSON as its data format.
-This makes it highly accessible and easy to implement across various platforms.
-JMAP is designed to handle large amounts of data and manage this efficiently, offering performance benefits over traditional mail protocols.
-It offers a consistent interface for different types of data, making it easier for developers to understand and use.
-The protocol also provides built-in support for push updates, ensuring that changes are immediately reflected on all connected devices.
+JMAP (JSON Meta Application Protocol) is a modern, stateful protocol for synchronising mail, calendars, and contacts between a client and a server.
+It operates over HTTP and uses JSON as its data format, which makes it easy to implement across platforms.
+JMAP is designed to handle large volumes of data efficiently, offers a consistent interface across data types, and provides built-in push updates so that changes propagate to every connected device as soon as they occur.

 Enabling JMAP